 Did you know that each month has a traditional Catholic devotion?
 This year, let’s focus on each devotion month-by-month to grow in our faith and traditions!
 Make yourself notes, write them on your calendar, and pray a specific prayer each day of the month to remember.
 You could use a prayer already associated with the devotion or pray a personal one.

-This month is January, which is dedicated to His Holy Name and His Holy Childhood.
+The month is January is dedicated to the Holy Name of Jesus and His Holy Childhood.
 Liturgically, this makes sense because we just celebrated Jesus’ birth and continue to celebrate the season of Christmas!

 His Holy Name should not be taken in vain.
 That’s even a commandment: You will not take the Lord’s Name in vain!
-Check out the litany of His Name (https://www.ewtn.com/faith/teachings/incab3c.htm), find or create your own prayer, or simply say His Name lovingly throughout your day.
+Check out the litany of His Name, find or create your own prayer, or simply say His Name lovingly throughout your day.

 – Do you use His Name in vain?

 – Do you allow others to use Your God and Savior’s name in vain around you?

 – What creative response can you make to when others use His Name in vain?

 – How can you use His Name with reverence?

 – What can you do to remember the importance of His Holy Name?